 - Building MA Legislation Support.
-Please share MA Legislation listed relevant bills or PDF of bills with legislators, schools, and others, as well as educational resources.
+Please share MA Legislation listed relevant bills or see this PDF of bills with legislators, schools, and others, as well as educational resources.

 - Write & Share MA Testimony.
 Last year, the legislature did not count all the testimony in support of some of our bills.
-This year, we request a copy of testimony you've written.
-Kirstin prepared.
+This year, we request a copy of testimony you've written for the starred legislation on the MA legislation page.
 Information and instructions are listed on the MA Legislation page, but supporting testimony can be emailed with the bill number to testimony@ preceding our domain name lasttreelaws.com or better (we don't have the $ for printing) mailed to Kirstin Beatty, 149 Central Pk Dr, Holyoke, MA 01040.

 - Warning on Movement & Support - Kirstin's concerns in a blog post.

 - Mailing List.
 We are setting up a new email list.
 To join, please send an email with contact info (email, phone) & your interest since we would like to know who you are, possibly verify, and not just get an address sent to:

 - Email Providers.
 Mainstream email providers block delivery or receipt of our emails and likely that of other advocates.
 Please switch to a different email provider like Protonmail or Tutanota or another recommended by ProPrivacy or RestorePrivacy.